-Avoiding workplace fatalities means having accounted for potential exposed risks from objects and making areas like stairways platforms that remain safe during inclement weather conditions.
-(Install liquid absorbent rugs, floor mats, and mop up high traffic locations with controls an average store manager can enforce on your behalf with a covered checklist page, etc.)
+Avoiding workplace fatalities means accounting for potential exposed risks from objects and making areas like stairway platforms that remain safe during inclement weather conditions.
+(Install liquid absorbent rugs and floor mats, and mop up high-traffic locations with controls an average store manager can enforce on your behalf with a covered checklist page, etc.)

 Aside from the dangerous conditions outside our doors, manufacturers should be aware of hazardous circumstances inside their factories and include that information in employee safety courses.
 Slip, fall, and accident injuries are still one of the most common causes of occupational disease claims, which can be expensive for businesses in terms of lost productivity, litigation, and OSHA fines.

-Falls are divided into two categories by the CDC: elevated and same level.
+The CDC divides falls into two categories: elevated and same level.
 While same-level falls are more frequent and result in injuries more frequently, elevated falls inflict greater damage on fewer people.
 According to the CDC, over 60% of all elevation falls occur from a height of less than 10 feet.

 OSHA inspects the reasons behind work-related falls to prevent future slips and on greasy or wet surfaces.
 However, the most prevalent problem is the presence of unprotected sides and edges where someone can fall from a higher level.
 Working surfaces must be cleaned regularly to comply with OSHA regulations.
 Walking-working surfaces must be free of hazards.

-In addition, OSHA requires that slips, trips, and falls be identified and addressed quickly, as well as for employers to conduct frequent and periodic inspections of their workplaces’ walking work surfaces.
+In addition, OSHA requires that slips, trips, and falls be identified and addressed quickly and for employers to conduct frequent and periodic inspections of their workplaces’ walking work surfaces.

 Also crucial, training is required to teach workers how to detect the dangers of falling and the procedures for avoiding them, including the usage of personal fall protection and appropriate ladder climbing.
-With that in mind, here are some of the most frequent topics and teaching methods used to educate employees on how to prevent falls.
+With that in mind, here are some of the most frequent topics and teaching methods to educate employees on preventing falls.

 Every worker has fallen asleep at work on occasion.
 Whether they’re daydreaming or simply not paying attention, this is when they lose sight of the inherent dangers around them, especially slips, trips, and falls.